fpem123/GPT2-Spongebob/README.md

 Model download: https://drive.google.com/file/d/1-9fwrJXDpZdzcMJsn9s_I4HfOW-gTu9C/view?usp=sharing

     How to use:
-      * First, Choose Rick and Morty character name.
+      * First, Choose Spongebob character name.
       * Second, Fill what the character will say in text.
 This will be base of script.
       * And then, Fill number in length.
 Text is created as long as "length".
 I recommend between 100 and 300.
       * If length is so big, generate time will be long.